 To optimize the relationship between the asset manager and the administrator, Mastriano advises that the search for a service provider should emphasize:

 Ultimately, making administration changes in a private equity shop is a substantial decision.
 When done well, however, the service provider functions as an extension of the asset manager, supporting your management team with the functionality and visibility the firm needs to service existing investors and attract new ones.

+At U.S. Bank, our experts are ready to provide tailored support for your private equity needs.
 For more information on the spectrum of fund servicing solutions offered by U.S. Bank, visit usbank.com/globalfundservices.